Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 Si       0.5 0.5 0.0
 ```

-In the above example we have added P atom into the crystal basis of FCC Silicon such that combinatorial set will contain 2 materials - Si2 and SiP in diamond FCC lattice arrangements.
+In the above example, we have added a P atom into the crystal basis of FCC Silicon, such that combinatorial set will contain two materials - Si2 and SiP in diamond FCC lattice arrangements.

+The following is a more exhaustive example:

 **2nd scenario - input**
 ```